Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 #### ZAI GLM 4.7

-Prompt Post Processing: Single User - (For 3.1.1, 3.2 beta is different)
+Prompt Post Processing: Semi-Strict

 Hit save on the api profile to save the above after setting it.

-CoT Choice in Loom: CoT Zipbomb (System) - (Again, for 3.1.1, 3.2 beta is different)
+CoT Choice in Loom: CoT Reasoner Mini or CoT Reasoner Mini

+Global Think Trigger: OFF (The one at the start of the preset)

-GLM Think Trigger: On (This is at the bottom of the CoT section).
+GLM Think Trigger: Off (This is at the bottom of the CoT section).
 This is not necessary if you pick GLM "thinking" models on NanoGPT (It will send this for you).
+But otherwise you want it on for other providers.

 Context and Samplers:
 Context Size 128k-200k
 Response Size: 16384
 Streaming ON
 Temperature: .85-1
-Top K: 40
-Top P: .93
+Top K: 40 (Optional, Additional Parameters or Custom Slider to add it) Top P: .93

 -- Insert picture of this here --

 Hit save in the profile preset after setting these.

+If these don't work you can use the below settings as a fallback.

+#### ZAI GLM 4.6

+Prompt Post Processing: Single User

+Hit save on the api profile to save the above after setting it.

+Global Think Trigger: ON (The one at the very start of the preset)

+GLM Think Trigger: Off (This is at the bottom of the CoT section).
+This is not necessary if you pick GLM "thinking" models on NanoGPT (It will send this for you).
+But otherwise you want it on for other providers.

+CoT Choice in Loom: CoT Zipbomb Mini or CoT Zipbomb (System) [Lumiverse if using ext]

+Context and Samplers:
+Context Size 128-200k
+Response Size: 16384
+Streaming ON
+Temperature: .85-1
+Top K: 40 (Optional, Additional Parameters or Custom Slider to add it) Top P: .93

+Hit save in the profile preset after setting these.

 #### Deepseek 3.2 Thinking

 Prompt Post Processing: Merge

+Global Think Trigger: OFF (The one at the start of the preset)

 Hit save on the api profile to save the above after setting it.

-CoT Choice in Loom: Reasoner Zipbomb (System)
+CoT Choice in Loom: Reasoner Zip Mini or Reasoner Zipbomb (System) [Lumiverse if using ext]

 Context and Samplers:
 Context Size 128k